beliver-bio/.github/profile/README.md

 🔬 **Our Mission:** To revolutionize cancer care through **personalized medicine**.
 We are initially focused on **Hepatocellular Carcinoma (HCC)**, aiming to significantly improve treatment outcomes by addressing the challenge of predicting patient-specific responses to therapies.
 Our ultimate goal is to empower oncologists with insightful tools 💡 for more effective and personalized therapeutic decisions.

+## 📊 Our Approach

-📊 **Our Approach:** We develop innovative diagnostic solutions by integrating:
+We develop innovative diagnostic solutions by integrating:
 1.  **Deep Analysis of Patient Biology:** Analyzing comprehensive biological data derived directly from patient samples to understand the unique characteristics of their disease.
 2.  **Advanced Artificial Intelligence:** Utilizing machine learning and deep learning models 🤖 to interpret this complex biological data.